The Canonical Amoebot Model: Algorithms and Concurrency Control: Asynchronous Hexagon Formation Without Locks

 First of all, there cannot be any idle amoebots remaining in the system; in particular, we argue that so long as there are idle amoebots in the system, there exists an idle amoebot for which $\alpha_1$ or $\alpha_2$ is enabled, and thus the algorithm cannot have terminated.
 Suppose to the contrary that there are idle amoebots in the system but none of them have non-idle neighbors, yielding $\alpha_1$ and $\alpha_2$ disabled.
 Then the idle amoebots must be disconnected from the rest of the system, since we assumed that the system contains a unique seed amoebot initially, a contradiction of connectivity.
 Thus, if the algorithm has terminated, all idle amoebots must have already become roots or followers.

-For all remaining root or follower amoebots to not have enabled actions, we have the following chain of observations: \begin{enumerate}[label=(\textit{\alph*}), leftmargin=0.75cm] \item No follower can have a seed or retired neighbor; otherwise, action $\alpha_1$ would be enabled for that follower.
+For all root or follower amoebots to be disabled, we have the following chain of observations: \begin{enumerate}[label=(\textit{\alph*}), leftmargin=0.75cm] \item No follower can have a seed or retired neighbor; otherwise, action $\alpha_1$ would be enabled for that follower.

 \item Since we have already established that there are no idle amoebots in the system, there must not be a contracted root occupying the next hexagon node; otherwise, action $\alpha_3$ would be enabled for that root.